 The Great Escape by Tan Wei Keong is available to rent on the Objectifs Film Library.

 Click on the image below to rent the film.
-Other short films by Tan Wei Keong are available to rent on the Objectifs Film Library.
+Other short films by Tan Wei Keong are also available to rent on the Objectifs Film Library.

 How to join the online film club:

 1. Please register via the form below.
 You will receive an email from Objectifs to confirm your spot in the session.
 The Zoom link will be sent to registered participants on Wed 20 May.

 2. Objectifs will ‘photograph’ (e.g. screenshots) and audio/video record this online discussion for the purposes of documentation.
 We require participants to enter the Zoom call using the same name they have registered with so we may check against the registration list.
 You may subsequently change your username and switch off your device’s camera if you would prefer not to be photographed or recorded.
 We will make an announcement about this before we start any documentation.

 3. Objectifs is committed to maintaining a safe and inclusive space for this online discussion.
 By registering for this session, participants agree to abide by the following guidelines: